chaidosa/Web-Programming/README.md

 # Web-Programming
-code snippets and exercises of different modules while learning web programming
+code snippets, exercises and small projects for different modules.